zmanion/CVE/CNA_Rules_changes.md

 ### 15 Vulnerability determination and assignment rules

-Significant changes here, removed cloud assignment restrictions 4.1 4.2
+Significant changes here, removed cloud assignment restrictions from CNA Operational Rules Sections 4.1, 4.2.
+Formerly Section 7.4.4, 7.4.5, and 7.4.6 contained language that restricted some CVE IDs from being assigned to cloud services; these sub-sections have been removed.

+Added sub-section 4.2.2.4: "CNAs MUST NOT consider the type of technology (e.g., cloud, on-premises, hybrid, artificial intelligence, machine learning) as the sole basis for determining assignment."

 ### 16 EOL Rules Updated